10kh-at-rb/poodr/README.md

 * `this.segments = options.StartingPos` - This is where on the board the snake
 starts the game.
 It is a two dimensional array.
-For a 1 player game the snake will start at [[0,0],[0,1]] if its a two player game the second snake will be added at [[19,0], [19, 1]].
+For a 1 player game the snake will start at `[[0,0],[0,1]]` if its a two player game the second snake will be added at `[[19,0], [19, 1]]`.
 Those two positions represent the top-left and bottom-left of the board.
 It is set to `this.segments` which does double duty of representing the position of the snake on the board and the snakes "body".
-For instance we grow the snake by adding a segment to `this.segments`x
+For instance we grow the snake by adding a segment to `this.segments`.

  ![snake_starting_position](images/snake_start.png)

-* `this.color = options.color` = This sets the snake's color.
+* `this.color = options.color` - This sets the snake's color.
 As you can see in
-the picture above it will either be black or green.
+the picture above it will be black or green.

 * `this.score = 0` - This sets the initial score of the snake.

 * `this.shortcuts = options.shortcuts.join(", ")` - These are the keyboard
 shortcuts that will allow the user to set the snakes direction.
 It comes in as an array of either `["up", "left", "down" "right"]` or `["w", "a", "s", "d"]`.
-The array is turned into a string with spaces between each word like "up, left, down, right".
+The array is turned into a string with spaces between each word like `"up, left, down, right"`.

 * `key(this.shortcuts, this.turn.bind(this))` - This is an event handler using
 the keymaster.js library.
 When any of the shortcut keys are pressed, it will